manjunath528/snowpark_dp/README.md

 # Amazon Sales Data Processing with Snowflake and Snowpark

-This project involves processing Amazon sales data from multiple regions (India, USA, France) using Snowflake's Snowpark library.
-The goal is to create a clean, organized data warehouse with a star schema structure, which can be used for further analysis, visualization, and machine learning tasks.
-The fact table is the `Sales` table, and the associated dimension tables provide details for various aspects such as dates, customers, payments, products, promotional codes, and regions.
+This project demonstrates the processing of Amazon sales data from multiple regions (India, USA, France) using Snowflake's Snowpark library.
+The objective is to create a structured data warehouse with a star schema for use in further analysis, visualization, and machine learning tasks.
+The `Sales` table serves as the fact table, connected to various dimension tables providing additional details such as dates, customers, payments, products, promotional codes, and regions.

 ## Table of Contents